brendon-wong/flask-sample-app/readme.md

 1. Activate the virtual environment with `. venv/bin/activate`
 2. Tell the terminal the application to work with by exporting the FLASK_APP environment variable with `export FLASK_APP=sample.py`
 3. Run the app with `flask run`
-4. App is available at http://localhost:5000
+4. View the app in a web browser at http://localhost:5000

 ## Notes
-1. Enable debug mode with `export FLASK_DEBUG=1` before running the server; this will display code changes in the browser immediately without having to relaunch the Flask app
+1. Enable debug mode with `export FLASK_DEBUG=1` before running the server; this will display code changes in the browser immediately when changes to a file are saved without having to relaunch the Flask app
 2. The Flask server can be made externally visible with `flask run --host=0.0.0.0`